Family History, Honor Roll - WWII, Military History

 2LT Bernard Dominic Valesano, Service Number O-825336

 In 1918 at age 22, Bernard’s father John enlisted in the United States Army to serve 11 months fighting in World War I. During his service, he was assigned to Battery “A” of the 138th Field Artillery of the 38th Division.
 A few years after John was discharged, in 1922, he married Anna Cicciarelli.
-Bernard’s mother Anna was born in Italy in Calasia.
-She had traveled to America with her siblings in 1921 to join their brother in Toluca.
+Bernard’s mother Anna was born in Italy in Calascio in the province of Abruzzo.
+As the oldest girl, she traveled to America in February 1921 with her three younger sisters and brother to join their brothers in Toluca, following the death of both parents from the Spanish Influenza.

-In 1935, when Bernard was 12, his grandmother Anna Valesano passed away from Bright’s Disease.
+In 1935, when Bernard was 12, his grandmother Anna Valesano passed away from Bright’s Disease, an inflammatory disease of the kidneys.
 She was 66 years old.
-Four years later, in 1939 when Bernard was 16 years old, his grandfather Dominic Valesano passed away at age 72.
+Four years later, in 1939 when Bernard was 16 years old, his grandfather Dominick Valesano passed away at age 72.
 The next year at age 17, Bernard graduated high school.
-His senior yearbook listed his favorite sport as hunting and his ambition was to be a machinist.
+His senior yearbook listed his favorite sport as hunting, and his ambition was to be a machinist.

 WWII draft registration card for Bernard Dominic Valesano.